 Access to good quality and affordable contraception should be every woman’s state-guaranteed right.
 Even though this issue exists in developing nations around the world where even primary healthcare is a luxury for most, it is surprising to see that developed nations face this issue as well.
 A stark number of women in these countries are unable to afford or gain access to affordable, good quality, and reliable forms of contraceptives.
 The UK is one of the areas in which this problem is extremely prevalent.
 Statistics show that women who do not have access to affordable and good quality contraceptives tend to resort to other methods of birth control, and may even adopt unsafe methods of abortions in case of unwanted pregnancies.
 All of these are extremely risky for a woman’s health and can end up being fatal in the long run as well.
+This post is about access to contraception improvements.

 For this very reason, the UK has begun to pay particular emphasis on improving access to contraception for women and ensuring that these fundamental rights are given to women.
 NGOs, the NHS, and many activists are currently working on policy and principle changes in organisations and institutions that can help ensure that women have better access to contraceptives and reproductive healthcare.
 Despite this activism, there are many concerns faced by women regarding getting access to contraceptives in the UK.